PeterBaraka/SAS_PROJECT/README.md

 # YouTube SAS Project

-Assessment of YouTube preferences by a select demographic covering multiple age groups and lifestyles
+Assessment of YouTube preferences from a select demographic covering multiple age groups and lifestyles

 ## Setup Locally